dseguy/changedBehavior/behavior/assertIsReserved.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  Defining a custom assert() function is deprecated, as the function has special semantics in /codes/assertIsReserved.php on line 3
+   PHP Deprecated:  Defining a custom assert() function is deprecated, as the function has special semantics

-   Deprecated: Defining a custom assert() function is deprecated, as the function has special semantics in /codes/assertIsReserved.php on line 3
-   PHP Fatal error:  Cannot redeclare assert() in /codes/assertIsReserved.php on line 3
+   Deprecated: Defining a custom assert() function is deprecated, as the function has special semantics PHP Fatal error:  Cannot redeclare assert()

-   Fatal error: Cannot redeclare assert() in /codes/assertIsReserved.php on line 3
+   Fatal error: Cannot redeclare assert()

 After
 ______
 .. code-block:: output

-   PHP Fatal error:  Defining a custom assert() function is not allowed, as the function has special semantics in /codes/assertIsReserved.php on line 3
+   PHP Fatal error:  Defining a custom assert() function is not allowed, as the function has special semantics

-   Fatal error: Defining a custom assert() function is not allowed, as the function has special semantics in /codes/assertIsReserved.php on line 3
+   Fatal error: Defining a custom assert() function is not allowed, as the function has special semantics